dfahlander/just-build/README.md

 # PATH env variable

-When run via "npm run ...", PATH variable will always include locally installed node modules.
-But also if invoked outside of "npm run ...", it will mimic the npm run behavior and add *&lt;current working dir&gt; + "node_modules/.bin/"* to PATH so that your commands always picks locally installed scripts.
+Node's "npm run ..." has the feature of adding the local 'node_modules/.bin' to the PATH variable so that locally installed binary modules are included.
+This will also be true when invoking 'just-build' outside of npm. 'just-build' will make sure that node_modules/.bin is part of PATH before executing.

 # Working Directory
 The working directory will always be the package root at the beginning of each target no matter where